Vegetable Garden Planning Tips – Late Winter Checklist

 by Texas Homesteader ~

-It’s still winter but it’s time to focus on garden planning, companion planting, crop rotation & more.
+I’m sharing vegetable garden planning tips for late winter.
+Even though planting time is weeks away it’s time to focus on garden planning, companion planting strategy, crop rotation & more.
 Come see how I’m preparing the veggie garden even during the cold dreary days of winter.

 Even though it's only February & cold outside, there are still garden chores to be done.
 Come see how I'm preparing the veggie garden. #TexasHomesteader